-Did you know that, in addition to being a delicious and healthy snack, almonds can also benefit your skin in many ways?
+Did you know that there are also benefits of almond oil for the skin in addition to being a delicious and healthy snack?
 For centuries, Chinese and Ayurvedic practices tapped into the healing powers of almond oil to treat and soften the skin and protect minor wounds and cuts.

 Today, beauty lovers include almond oil in their routines in one way or another.
 Luckily, many skincare products and cosmetics are incorporating almond oils in their formulas.